Information on this page is not current law. It details new laws intended to commence on 1 July 2021 under the Environment Protection Act 2017.

 How third-party rights work

-This part of the Act starts on 1 July 2021, one year after the rest of the Act.
+This part of the Act starts one year after the rest of the Act.
 This is to allow the justice system time to adapt and expand its capacity to meet the needs of the community.